stefkoxd/tp-2022/README.md

   action: (req, res) => {
     res.status(200).render('about')
   },
+  authed: true,
 }

 module.exports = [about]
 ```

-To access this about page you would have to navigate to `/home/about` as the name of the file is `home.js` and as stated above the name is used as a base path.
+To access this about page you would have to navigate to `/home/about` and to also be logged in (authenticated) as the name of the file is `home.js` and as stated above the name is used as a base path.

 The `index.js` file has the root base path.